khalid-hussain/morals-and-behaviour/8-practical-morality.md

 on to exhort or to appeal to the man's sense of shame, but only in private.
 And if [his advice] is still not taken, he should speak in the presence of someone who will make the sinner change.
 This is the practice which Allāh ordains when He commands the use of “courteous terms.”
-The Prophet used not to address his listeners directly; instead, he would say to them “What are they thinking of, the people who do such thing?…” Peace be upon him!
-He praised gentleness, commended us to be tolerant, and not to argue.
-He varied his sermons so as not to be boring.
-And Allāh has said, “If you are harsh, and hardhearted, they would have scattered from about you.”
-[Quran 3:159] Severity and hardness should not be used except to inflict the punishment ordained by Allāh.
+The Prophet !pbuh used not to address his listeners directly; instead, he would say to them, “What are they thinking of, the people who do such thing?…” He !pbuh praised gentleness, commended us to be tolerant and not to argue.
+He !pbuh varied his sermons so as not to be boring.
+And Allāh has said, “If you are harsh, and hard-hearted, they would have scattered from about you.”
+(Quran 3:159) Severity and hardness should not be used except to inflict the punishment ordained by Allāh.
 A man who has been given special authority to inflict such punishment must not be gentle.

-[^mean-drily]: _drily_: Without emotion, sympathy, or cordiality, coldly, frigidly.

 219. Something which can also have a good effect in a sermon is to praise, in the presence of a wrongdoer, somebody who has acted differently.
 This is an